dbandstra/zigutils/README.md

 Replacement for `read_line` from std.
 The line is written to an `OutStream`.
 If writing fails partway (e.g. OutStream is full), it will still consume and discard the rest of the line.

 ### ScanZip
-Locates a file in a zip archive (provided via source `InStream`+`Seekable`).
-Returns offset and size of the file.
-See also ZipTest.zig, which uses ScanZip to find a file in an archive, then InflateInStream to load it.
+Iterate through files in a zip archive (provided via source `InStream`+`Seekable`).
+Returns offset and size of files.
+See ZipTest.zig, which uses ScanZip to find a file in an archive, then InflateInStream to load it.

 ### Seekable
 Trait interface with the following methods: seekForward, seekTo, getPos, getEndPos.